montimaj/gwArsenicR/paper/paper.md

 # Acknowledgments

-This work was supported by the National Institutes of Health (NIH).
-We thank the authors of the original studies for their foundational work.
+This work was supported by the National Heart, Lung, and Blood Institute (R21HL159574) and funding from the United States Geological Survey’s John Wesley Powell Center for Analysis and Synthesis.

 # References